So you have decided to start a website. That is awesome!

 There are maybe another 20 on that page that would help stimulate ideas, each one if these words can lead you to new words for example “tour” might lead you to “voyage”, “voyage” might lead to “cruise”.

-4. Put any possibility into a list with each name on a separate line then head over to NameCheap and check to see if any of your possibilities are available using their bulk domain search.
+3. Put any possibility into a list with each name on a separate line then head over to the NameCheap bulk name checker and check to see if any of your possibilities are available using their bulk domain search.
 Copy and paste your list into the window and NameCheap will search for all of them at once.

-If you already a business and your business name online is already taken try adding prefixes or suffixes or get creative with the name or change the TLD (if your business is already established having TLD that is not a .com is fine).
+If you’re already an established business and your business name online is already taken try adding prefixes or suffixes or get creative with the name or change the TLD (if your business is already established having TLD that is not a .com is fine).

 Use a Name Generator